curl/everything-curl/project/security.md

   correct and properly generated contents.
 - **Signed commits**.
 Over 90% - not all - of recent commits were signed to help prove provenance.
-Signing commits is not yet a mandatory requirement for committers but we hope to voluntarily increase the share over time and make it mandatory soon.
+Signing commits is not yet a mandatory requirement for committers but we hope to gradually increase the share over time and make it mandatory soon.
 - **Signed releases**.
 Every release, every uploaded tarball, is signed by Daniel.
 This helps to prove that the files have not been tampered with since